Ann Veronica Janssens

 “A bit like changing the flowers’ water, you redo the sculpture.”

-Belgian artist Anna Veronica Janssens is known for her intriguing experiments around perception and light.
-Watch as Janssens – in the company a Professor in Physics, Kristine Niss – shows us her experiment in which she uses liquids to draws a circle without tools “at the limit of what’s visible.”
+Belgian artist Ann Veronica Janssens is known for her intriguing experiments around perception and light.
+Watch as Janssens – in the company of a Professor in Physics, Kristine Niss – shows us her experiment in which she uses liquids to draw a circle without tools “at the limit of what’s visible.”
 Read more …

 “It’s also a sculpture that you can recreate.
 A bit like changing the flowers’ water, you redo the sculpture,” Janssens says of ‘Transparent Fantasy’ (2016).